JonMackey/SubsetFontCreator/Readme.md

 # Building
 The app can be built as a sandboxed app or a regular app.
 Only the sandboxed app has been tested.
 A built sandboxed app is included in the repository.
 A built archive of the FreeType library is included in the repository.
 If for some reason you need to build the FreeType archive, the FreeType project without the sources is included in the repository.
 You can get the FreeType sources from [FreeType](https://download.savannah.gnu.org/releases/freetype/) org, version 2.9.1.
 Before building the FreeType archive you should comment out the two zip related defines: FT_CONFIG_OPTION_USE_LZW and FT_CONFIG_OPTION_USE_ZLIB in ftoption.h otherwise you may get missing symbol errors when you try to build the release version of SubsetFontCreator.
 The built libfreetype archive needs to be copied to the Library folder within the root SubsetFontCreator folder.

+Note that SubsetFontCreator calls a C++ class of the same name.
+All file creation happens in this class using std C++.
+This class could be used as the basis for an app on another OS with minor tweaking (it uses POSIX paths.)
+FreeType is already cross platform.